Einhornhool/100-days-of-code/r1-log.md

 ### R1D45
 Managed to get data from the Wikipedia API.
 Now I just have to use and format it correctly.
 Everything's getting more clear now.

+### R1D46
+Continued working on the Wikipedia viewer.
+Having trouble accessing the data correctly and styling it.